shlondon/RepData_PeerAssessment1/PA1_template.md

 medianFill <- bd6[2]
 ```

-The mean and median of the total number of steps taken per day with dataset without NA´s is **9503.869** and **10395** steps respectively.
+The mean and median of the total number of steps taken per day with dataset without NAÂ´s is **9503.869** and **10395** steps respectively.
 There is difference betweeen first and second part, specifically in the average.
 For the first part mean was **10766.19**, more than a thousand step difference, this reflect the importance of 0 steps in the distribuction.